google-research/spherical-cnn/README.md

-# JAX Spherical CNN library
+# JAX Spherical CNN Library

-## Coming soon!
+## IN PROGRESS!

-The previous version of the codebase is available [here](https://github.com/google-research/google-research/tree/master/spin_spherical_cnns).
-Updated version is coming soon!
+This repository is being actively updated.
+We are working on merging the previous implementation with the contributions of our ICML 2023 paper "[Scaling Spherical CNNs](https://arxiv.org/pdf/2306.05420.pdf)".
+Stay tuned!

 [![Unittests](https://github.com/google-research/spherical-cnn/actions/workflows/pytest_and_autopublish.yml/badge.svg)](https://github.com/google-research/spherical-cnn/actions/workflows/pytest_and_autopublish.yml)